Storms, floods & fires

 insured.
 See the Royal Commission's report on the Victorian

-bushfires and ASIC's reports on getting home insurance right - a report into
+bushfires and ASIC's reports on Getting home insurance right: A report on

 Increasing your insurance cover may not cost very much, and if